HanOostdijk/matlab_mongodb/README.md

 # matlab_mongodb
-This repository contains examples that show how to use MongoDB database in the MATLAB environment with the MongoDB java driver.
+This repository contains examples that show how to use MongoDB databases in the MATLAB environment with the MongoDB java driver.
 To run the examples I used the following configuration on Windows 8.1 (64-bit) :
 * MATLAB: the version used was the prerelease of MATLAB 8.6 R2015b (no toolboxes necessary)
 * java driver: mongo-java-driver-3.0.2.jar